 - Once cooked through, remove from the pan and place it on double thickness of paper towel to absorb any excess oil.

 - Place the fried chicken pieces in a casserole dish, covered with foil paper to keep warm.
-You may keep it in the warm oven.
+You may keep it in a warm oven.

 - Add more oil to the pan, if needed, and repeat the above process until all chicken is used up.